 One of the things my brother Ari missed most was cinnamon rolls.
 So, I decided to make them for him.

-While these cinnamon rolls are dairy-free, you won’t feel like you’re missing a thing!
-They are light, fluffy, and incredibly sweet.
+While these are dairy free cinnamon rolls, you won’t feel like you’re missing the dairy at all.
+They are light, fluffy, and sweet.
 But not too sweet!

 Ari couldn’t get enough and gave them a ten out of ten.
 Personally, they totally satisfied my cinnamon roll craving – at least for a little while.